 Eating Disorders: About 4 out of 10 individuals have experienced an eating disorder or know someone who has.

-- Refusing to eat due to unacceptance of physical appearance
+- Refusing to eat due to the unacceptance of physical appearance

 - Binge eating due to unnecessary stress